wizardamigos/app/curriculum/lesson030/description.en.md

 ---
 {
-  "title": "Code Combat (Thumb Biter)",
+  "title": "Code Combat (Woodland Cleaver)", "duration": "3:10"
-  "duration": "4:22"
 }
 ---

-Make your first steps using conditional syntax `if/else`
+Use a new attack move whenever it's ready.
+You use conditionals to check for it.